St Andrews Castle: Decline and current condition

-Following this Protestant defeat, the castle was substantially rebuilt by Archbishop John Hamilton, the illegitimate brother of Regent Arran, and successor to Dr. David Cardinal Beaton.
+Following this Protestant defeat, the castle was substantially rebuilt by Archbishop John Hamilton, the illegitimate brother of Regent Arran, and successor to Dr. Cardinal David Beaton.
 But following his death in 1571 it was mainly occupied by a succession of constables.
 Parliament separated the castle from the archbishopric in 1606, and it was granted to the Earl of Dunbar, constable since 1603.
 In 1612 it was returned to Archbishop George Gledstanes, but further attempts to re-establish the former estates of the Archbishop failed.
 With the eventual success of the Reformation in Scotland, the office of the bishop was increasingly eroded until it was finally abolished by William of Orange in 1689.
 Deprived of any function, the castle fell rapidly into ruin.
 By 1656 it had fallen into such disrepair that the burgh council ordered the use of its materials in repairing the pier.
 The principal remains are a portion of the south wall enclosing a square tower, the "bottle dungeon," the kitchen tower, and the underground mine and counter-mine.